 Our future depends, in part, on our ability to attract and retain key personnel.
 We may not be able to hire and retain such personnel at compensation levels consistent with our existing compensation and salary structure.
 We deferred the hiring of senior management personnel in order to allow our newly-engaged full time Chief Executive Officer to select such key personnel.
-While we succeeded in engaging Mr. Steven T. Guillen as our President and Chief Executive Officer and Michael D. Centron as our Chief Financial Officer, we cannot predict whether we will be successful in finding suitable new candidates for key management positions within OXIS.
-While we have entered into letter agreements of employment with Mr. Guillen and Mr. Centron, they are free to terminate their employment "at will."
-Further, we cannot predict whether Mr. Guillen or Mr. Centron will be successful in their roles as our President and Chief Executive Officer, and Chief Financial Officer, or whether senior management personnel hires will be effective.
+While we succeeded in engaging Mr. Steven T. Guillen as our President and Chief Executive Officer in February 2005 and Michael D. Centron as our Chief Financial Officer in January 2006, we cannot predict whether we will be successful in finding suitable new candidates for key management positions within OXIS.
+On September 15, 2006, Mr. Guillen's employment as President and Chief Executive Officer was terminated, and Marvin S. Hausman, M.D. was appointed our new President and Chief Executive Officer.
+While we have entered into a letter agreement of employment with Mr. Centron and an employment agreement with Dr. Hausman, they are free to terminate their employment "at will."
+Further, we cannot predict whether Dr. Hausman or Mr. Centron will be successful in their roles as our President and Chief Executive Officer, and Chief Financial Officer, or whether senior management personnel hires will be effective.
 The loss of services of executive officers or key personnel, any transitional difficulties with our new Chief Financial Officer or the inability to attract qualified personnel could have a material adverse effect on our financial condition and business.
+As we currently have limited cash resources, if any of our key personnel leaves, replacing them will be difficult.
 We do not have any key employee life insurance policies with respect to any of our executive officers.